Written by Christophe Fajs, Goedele Pyck and Anne Boyle

 The companies that offer the best solutions tend to involve their customers in the creation process.
 Including customer insight in the early stages brings even more value to the final solution.

-In the end, it’s a solution offerings are a bit of a spectrum…
+In the end, solution offerings are a bit of a spectrum…

 Most companies are not entirely product or solution-based but fall somewhere in-between.